-Dehradun City is an important centre of trade and a trans-shipment node for goods exported to the hill areas of the State.
+Dehradun City is an important Centre of trade and a transshipment node for goods exported to the hill areas of the State.
 The trade in the City has followed two main channels; one between the valley and the plains and, the other between valley and hills.
 Lime is the main export of the Dehradun District.
 Being a major transportation head, the exchange of agricultural and industrial products in the region is controlled by the City.

-The major wholesale and retail markets are located in the centre of the City.
+The major wholesale and retail markets are located in the centre of the city.
 The major commercial activities take place along Saharanpur Road, Chakrata Road, Haridwar Road and Rajpur Road.
 The commercial activities have developed in a ribbon form along the roads resulting in various traffic and transportation problems.
 Ashlay Hall, Gandhi Road and Pipal Mandi are among other important commercial areas.

 As Dehradun has commercial and industrial importance though the city lacks any planned transport terminal due to which trucks are parked along the roads.
 Therefore, the loading and unloading activities and transportation of goods in trucks and handcarts often create traffic jams.

-A Transport Nagar has been planned along Saharanpur Road near the New Bypass Road Junction with provision for truck terminal, MDDA office and it is in advance stage of implementation.
+A Transport Nagar has been planned along Saharanpur Road near the New Bypass Road Junction with provision for truck terminal.